tridentstream/mediaserver/UNORGANIZED-DOCS.rst

 Sharing data with friends and family is both fun and giving.
 It is also a feature that is front and center in Tridentstream.

 It is possible to share local data, others data and even your searchers.
-Don't worry, when sharing your searchers the receiving party can only see the releases and stream them, no secret information is leaked.
+Don't worry, when sharing your searchers the receiving party can only see the names and stream them, no secret information should be leaked.

-If you want to share local data, then add a rfs (remote file system) plugin and select all the inputs you want to share.
+If you want to share local data, enable them under "Remote filesystems".

-If you want to share a searcher, then add a remote searcher and select all the searchers you want to share.
+If you want to share a searcher, enable them under "Remote searchers".

+To allow a user to use the remote searcher, go under Users and give them access to the correct plugin.

 Frequently Asked Questions
 ---------------------------------